martin-rizzo/TinyAutoEncoderConverter/README.md

 </div>

-**Tiny AutoEncoder Converter** is a command-line utility that converts Tiny AutoEncoders into comfyui-compatible Variational AutoEncoders (VAEs) and Transcoders.
+**Tiny Latent Models** offers a collection of command-line utilities designed to generate three distinct types of models.
+These tools facilitate the creation of: ultra-fast ComfyUI-compatible Variational Autoencoders (VAEs); latent space Transcoders for seamless conversion between different latent spaces (e.g., SDXL to SD); and a custom `.safetensors` file specifically tailored for a project currently under development.

+All generated models are based on the architecture and weights of the "Tiny AutoEncoder" models.

 ## What are Tiny AutoEncoders?

 Tiny AutoEncoders (TAEs) are highly optimized autoencoders that share the same latent space as Stable Diffusion and Flux VAEs.
 This enables significantly faster and more resource-efficient image encoding and decoding.
-These models were developed and trained by Ollin Boer Bohan, to whom I express my sincere gratitude.
+These models were developed and trained by Ollin Boer Bohan, to whom I extend my sincere gratitude.
 You can find Ollin's original implementation and pre-trained models in the [Tiny AutoEncoder Repository](https://github.com/madebyollin/taesd).

 ## Command-Line Tools